ddrayko/ToolsBoxMachine/README.md

 ```
 5. Open the address indicated in your terminal (usually `http://localhost:5173`).

+## You are not a developper ?
+No problem !
+ToolsBoxMachine is a free to use tool, just use the [online version](https://tbxm.ddrayko.xyz).

 ## 🤝 Contributing

 Got an idea for a new tool?
 Contributions are highly encouraged!